 - To Treat You.
 We may use your PHI to provide, coordinate, and manage your treatments, prescriptions, and services.
 We may also provide subsequent healthcare providers with copies of various records, reports, or summaries that assists them in treating you.
 We may release or receive your health information to other healthcare facilities not affiliated with our organization that also provides care to you.
 For instance, if your dentist requests certain records coordinate care, we will provide them with the records requested.
 We will require you sign authorization Release before disclosing your psychotherapy notes, unless permitted or required by law.

 - To Bill For Your Services.
 We may use and disclose PHI about you so that the treatment and services you receive may be billed to and payment may be collected from you, an insurance company, Equitas Health, or another third party.

 - To Run Our Organization.
 We may use and disclose health information about you for our healthcare operations and make sure that you and our other patients receive quality care, as well as compliance activities, credentialing and licensure review, case management, medical review, legal and auditing services, and business management and general administrative activities.

 - Research.
 We may use and disclose your health information for research purposes.
 For instance, a research organization may wish to compare outcome of all patients that received a particular drug and will need to review your medical record.
 Your confidentiality will be protected by strict confidentiality requirements promulgated by the Institutional Review Board or the privacy board overseeing the particular research.
 When necessary for research purposes and so long as the PHI does not leave our organization, we may disclose your health information to researchers preparing to conduct a research project.
 We also may disclose your PHI to researchers after your death.
-Those receiving your information must abide by confidentiality under Ohio law.
+Those receiving your information must abide by Ohio law.